A Pro Tool Sharpening Guide

 Using a file to sharpen chain saw teeth that are completely rounded off takes a long time.
-But with the Dremel chain saw sharpening kit it’ll take only minutes to restore the entire chain to that wonderful state where huge chips are flying out the chute.
-You just chuck the proper diameter grinding stones from the kit into your Dremel, visually match up the angle marks on the metal bar with the angle of the teeth and you’re ready to go.
+With the Dremel chain saw sharpening kit it’ll take only a few minutes to restore the entire chain to that wonderful state where huge chips are flying out the chute.
+Just place the proper diameter grinding stones from the kit into your Dremel and then visually match up the angle marks on the metal bar with the angle of the teeth.
 The kit comes with an angle gauge and stones to fit the most common tooth sizes.
-The kit is available at The Home Depot, Lowe’s and online.

 Here’s a better way to hold tools securely while you’re grinding them—and take the guesswork out of creating the right bevel angle.
 It’s a short piece of 2×4 with an angled end and a 1-1/4-in. hole for a clamp.
 We made one for chisels and plane blades, and a few more with different angles for wood-turning tools.
 Large labels with the tool’s name tell you which blocks are for which tools.